nayan-tech/Assignment/README.md

 1. Set up ssh via any-desk
 2. To run a rails app locally - command > rails s
 3. A docker file is included with the repo , if you need to change accordingly you can do that
-4. Your task is to deploy a Ruby on Rails application and provide a  URL to access the app.
+4. Your task is to dockerize the application and then  deploy the  Ruby on Rails application and provide a  URL to access the app.

 Refernces -